csetiawan88/notetaker/README.md

 7. I have added function for user to click on the Write icon in the navigation at the top of the page, THEN user presented with empty fields to enter a new note title and the note’s text in the right-hand column.
 8. I have created application front end to connect to an Express.js back end.
 9. I have created application back end to store notes with unique IDs in a JSON file.
-10. I have created application to be deployed to Heroku.
+10. I have created application deployed to Heroku.

 ## Install & Run the Application